ethereum/consensus-specs/specs/core/0_beacon-chain.md

     'withdrawable_epoch': 'uint64',
     # Did the validator initiate an exit
     'initiated_exit': 'bool',
-    # Was the validator penalized
+    # Was the validator slashed
     'slashed': 'bool',
 }
 ```